Growth Plays

 When faced with any new ideas or initiatives our first instinct is to resist it, it’s in our DNA.
 This is why employee buy-in is critical to the success of any transformation project – digital or not.
 Research shows that in successful digital transformations, employees in every role tend to be more involved overall.

 When organisations fail to engage employees in proposed transformations, they risk the activation of what has been referred to as “innovation antibodies”.
 Just as our bodies fight foreign cells with antibodies, an organisation’s innovation antibodies are activated when its employees perceive a threat to the status quo by the disruptive demands of the proposed change, and resist it either willfully or subconsciously.
+In an era of continuous transformation and rapid technological change, these antibodies are triggered faster and more frequently than ever.

 Staff help you shape the right strategy